jbox-web/active_settings/README.md

 It's heavily based on [config](https://github.com/rubyconfig/config) gem.

-I made my own because I don't like the idea of having a [ghost class globally accessible](https://github.com/rubyconfig/config#accessing-the-settings-object) (What if I want to add some convenient methods on `Settings`?).
+I made my own because I don't like the idea of having a [ghost class globally accessible](https://github.com/rubyconfig/config#accessing-the-settings-object) that I can't modify (What if I want to add some convenient methods on `Settings`?).

 ## Installation